MoonSuhyeon/MoonSuhyeon/README.md

 I've built on both sides of two-sided marketplaces — balancing supply and demand, making information easy to find, driving conversions, and resolving what breaks after the transaction.

-The hard part is rarely one side — it's connecting the two, whether that means managing risk or cost. **ML, RAG, data pipelines, and agents** are how I do that.
+The challenge is never just one side — it's bridging risk and cost. **ML, RAG, data pipelines, and agents** are how I do that.

 ### My Projects